richafnu/Viva/Viva/glint/communicate/support-survey-participants.md

 2. Select the live survey.
 3. In the list of **Upcoming and Live** surveys, hover over the right side of the live survey and select the ellipsis.
 4. In the dropdown menu, select **Export Recipients** and enable the **Include all use attributes?** setting to see the user's attribute values as they were when the survey launched.
-5. Search for the user in the exported recipient file to confirm if there were included in the survey.
+5. Search for the user in the exported recipient file to confirm if they were included in the survey.

 ### Lifecycle and Always-On surveys